sp-hash/TeamBlackMiner/OPTIONS.md

    -v5 --rvn-passwd             Set the raven pool password in dual mining mode.

---ethb3-wallet
-			  If you choose to dual mine with algo "ethb3+zil" you need to set the ETHB wallet address.
+   -v1 --ethb3-wallet		If you choose to dual mine with algo "ethb3+zil" you need to set the ETHB wallet address.
---ethb3-hostname
-		          If you choose to dual mine with algo "ethb3+zil" you need to specify a ETHB pool server.
+   -v2 --ethb3-hostname		If you choose to dual mine with algo "ethb3+zil" you need to specify a ETHB pool server.
---ethb3-port
-                          If you choose to dual mine with algo "ethb3+zil" you need to specify a ETHB pool server.
+   -v3 --ethb3-port		If you choose to dual mine with algo "ethb3+zil" you need to specify a ETHB pool server.

---ethb3-passwd            Set the ethb3 pool password in dual mining mode
+   -v4 --ethb3-passwd		Set the ethb3 pool password in dual mining mode

--2 --verthash-xintensity [,]
+-2 -vi --verthash-xintensity [,]

 				Set a comma separated array of GPU devices intensity for Verthash dualmining.
 				If one value is set, this value will be used for all devices.

 				This sets the intensity for the GPU threads.
-                            Very useful to be able to find the best hashrate and the produce the minimum rejected shares.
+				Useful to be able to find the best hashrate and the produce the minimum rejected shares.
 				Different pools and different setup might have different best values for xintensity.

 				Example:
 				TBMiner --verthash-xintensity [224,222]

--9 --kawpow-xintensity [,]  Set a comma separated array of GPU devices intensity for Ravencoin dualmining.
+-9 -ki --kawpow-xintensity [,]	Set a comma separated array of GPU devices intensity for Ravencoin dualmining.
 				If one value is set, this value will be used for all devices.

 				This sets the intensity for the GPU threads.
 				Very useful to be able to find the best hashrate and the produce the minimum rejected shares.
 				Different pools and different setup might have different best values for xintensity.

 				Example:

 				TBMiner --kawpow-xintensity [224,222]
 ```